 Earn your Master's degree the wild way

-Woodland Park Zoo and Project Dragonfly at Miami University in Oxford, Ohio are thrilled to offer the Advanced Inquiry Program (AIP),an exciting Master’s degree designed for a broad range of professionals from education, conservation, business, and government settings.
+The Woodland Park Zoo is thrilled to offer the Advanced Inquiry Program (AIP), an exciting Master’s degree from Miami University with experiential learning and field study with the zoo.
+The AIP is designed for a broad range of professionals from education, conservation, business, and government settings.
 The AIP offers a groundbreaking graduate degree focused on inquiry-driven learning as a powerful agent for social and ecological change.

 AIP Informational Forum

 Want to know more about Woodland Park Zoo’s Master’s Program for Educators?
-Attend our informational forum about the Advanced Inquiry Program!
+Attend one of our informational sessions about the Advanced Inquiry Program!
 Join other classroom and informal educators from around Puget Sound to learn more about this Master’s degree opportunity.

-This informational forum includes snacks and a live animal presentation!
+These informational sessions include snacks and a live animal presentation!

 For more information or to RSVP, please email email@example.com or call 206.548.2581.